-When researching what is the best way to set up business communications, you may have come across the terms “virtual PBX systems,” “cloud PBX,” “hosted PBX,” and many more types of phone systems.
+When researching what is the best way to set up business communications, you may have come across the terms “virtual or cloud PBX” or “hosted PBX,” and many more types of phone systems.
 Here we will discuss what a virtual PBX system is, its benefits, limitations, and features so you can get a better understanding of this phone system and how it can benefit your business.

 What is Virtual PBX?

 A virtual PBX — a type of hosted PBX system — is a business voice over IP private branch exchange system (PBX).
 In other words, it is a PBX system that works over the internet and routes calls virtually.
-“Virtual PBX,” “hosted PBX,” and “cloud PBX” all refer to the same type of phone system.
+Other names include: hosted PBX and cloud PBX.

 Virtual PBX systems are hosted and handled by an offsite VoIP service provider.
 This means that your business does not have to bother with hardware issues or conduct maintenance checks.

 Virtual PBX systems are popular with various business types — small businesses, remote companies, start-up, large enterprises — for a variety of reasons such as: